 Are you certain you could make a positive difference in people’s lives if only they’d come to you for help?

-Unfortunately, the reality is, the only way you can spend more time coaching is if you spend more time marketing.
+The reality is the only way you can spend more time coaching is if you spend more time marketing.
 Like any personal service, you have to put yourself out there so that when someone has a need, you’re the name that springs to mind.

 If you could turn your website into a lead-generating machine, it would enable you to: